Differential privacy representation geometry for medical image analysis: Results

 \subsubsection{Utilization failure is label-structured and initialization-dependent.}

 To test whether the utilization gap reflects a coherent failure mode rather than random degradation, Fig. \ref{fig:perlabel} shows per-label AUROC results.
 DP shifts AUROC downward across labels while broadly preserving relative difficulty.
 This supports a global DP-induced transformation rather than selective erasure of a single label-specific axis.
 In contrast, the utilization gap becomes sharply label-dependent.
-Under ImageNet at $\varepsilon=1.0$, pneumonia exhibits a $+17.0$ AUROC gap, whereas no finding has a smaller $+4.0$ gap.
-Under MIMIC at $\varepsilon=0.7$, gaps are consistently smaller (e.g., pneumonia $+2.9$), consistent with improved utilization of recoverable structure under DP.
-Under DinoV3 at $\varepsilon=0.7$, pneumonia again shows a large gap ($+11.4$), indicating utilization failure is not specific to supervised or self-supervised pretraining, but depends on how DP-constrained optimization interacts with initialization and label geometry.
+Under ImageNet at $\varepsilon=1.0$, pneumonia exhibits a $+10.6$ AUROC gap, whereas no finding has a smaller $+5.6$ gap.
+Under MIMIC at $\varepsilon=0.7$, gaps are smaller for most labels overall, although pneumonia still shows a relatively large gap ($+9.6$).
+Under DinoV3 at $\varepsilon=0.7$, pneumonia again shows a large gap ($+11.0$), indicating that utilization failure is not specific to supervised or self-supervised pretraining, but depends on how DP-constrained optimization interacts with initialization and label geometry.